-I am a Lecturer (Wissenschaftlicher Mitarbeiter) at the Philosophy Department of Humboldt University in Berlin, where I also did my PhD.
-Before I returned to Humboldt, I taught at Rice University in Houston.
-During my PhD, I also spent one year at Yale University in New Haven.
-In January and February 2020, I was a Visiting Researcher at Groningen University.
-I was recently awarded a Career Development Award from the Berlin University Alliance, which allowed me to be on leave during the winter term 2021/22 and focus on a project on Hume's political philosophy.
-I am an Associate Fellow at the Human Abilities Centre for Advanced Studies in the Humanities and a member of the New Voices Center on Women in the History of Philosophy.
+I am an Assistant Professor (a tenure track "Juniorprofessor") at the Philosophy Department of University of Göttingen.
+Before coming to Göttingen, I held positions at Humboldt University in Berlin (where I also did my PhD) and at Rice University in Houston.
+While I was working on my dissertation, I also spent one year at Yale University in New Haven.
+I am an Associate Researcher at the Human Abilities Centre for Advanced Studies in the Humanities and a member of the New Voices Center on Women in the History of Philosophy.

 The conference Powers and Abilities in Early Modern Philosophy, which I organize together with my colleague Dominik Perler, will be held at Humboldt University in Berlin soon (March 22-24, 2023).

 My paper "Descartes's Argument for Modal Voluntarism" got accepted for publication by Inquiry.